verenablaschke/dialect-clustering/README.md

   - There are implementations where the focus is also on the features that distinguish dialect groups (prokic2012detecting, nerbonne2006identifying, wieling2011bipartite)
 - average per-word distance, average per-dialect distance, standard error, significance level (see nerbonne1996phonetic)
 - Figure out why LingPy crashes when trying to create a dendrogram from the data.
+- Depending on how the clustering algorithms work, shuffling the order of the dialects might result in a slightly different cluster hierarchy.
 - All of this is about the number of differences.
 It would also be interesting to consider the number of regular correspondences vs. unpredicatable correspondences/differences.
+  - Is the size of the data sufficient for extracting regular sound correspondences?

 ## Evaluation